kubernetes/dashboard/docs/design/troubleshooting.md

 ## Design

-The basis of the design is adding one new feature and rearranging existing features in the UI so that debugging features are logically grouped.
+The basis of the design is adding one new feature and rearranging existing features in the UI so that troubleshooting features are logically grouped.

 - Terminal: Allow users to execute a command in a container and attach a terminal to it from the UI.